 I LOVE this earth mama nipple butter.
 I love that it’s organic and earth mama is one of my favorite brands for trusted products.

-These soothing gel pads from Lansinoh will help soothe and heal your nipples if they’re cracked and sore.
+These soothing gel pads from Lansinoh will help soothe and heal your sore nipples if they’re cracked and irritated.